chance-alvarado/SIRQIs-IBM/README.md

 # SIRQIs Individual-based Model of Disease

-### An model for the spread of COVID-19 in a closed, fully-mixed population where surveillance testing, quarantine, and isolation are the primary sources of mitigation.
+### A model for the spread of COVID-19 in a closed, fully-mixed population where surveillance testing, quarantine, and isolation are the primary sources of mitigation.

 ##### Written by Chance Alvarado: [LinkedIn](https://www.linkedin.com/in/chance-alvarado/), [GitHub](https://github.com/chance-alvarado)